-Corporate supporters can also apply for funding from the Lord Mayor's Charity for specific projects that their companies support, which will enhance partnership working.
-The three year theme will also bring continuity and help corporate supporters to plan ahead.
+Corporate supporters can also apply for funding from the Lord Mayor's Charity for specific projects that their companies support, which enhances partnership working.

 Civic Insignia

 The Lord Mayor's engagements fall into three relatively distinct categories: ceremonial, formal and informal, and regalia and clothing are appropriate to the occasion.
 On ceremonial occasions (for example the Civic Service, Remembrance Sunday, the Annual Meeting and Freedom Ceremonies) the robes and chain are worn.